Trailblazer-dev/DataStructureinC/Recursion/recursion application/Tower of  HanoiReadme.md

 The function call will print the sequence of moves required to solve the Tower of Hanoi problem for 3 disks.

 The program returns 0 to indicate successful execution.
-This implementation effectively demonstrates the power of recursion in solving complex problems by breaking them down into simpler subproblems
+This implementation effectively demonstrates the power of recursion in solving complex problems by breaking them down into simpler subproblems.